AdrianCGallo/starter-academic/content/authors/admin/_index.md

   url: https://cropandsoil.oregonstate.edu/users/adrian-gallo

 # Short bio (displayed in user profile at end of posts)
-bio: I'm a terrestrial carbon biogeochemist with interests in less nerdy topics like SciComm & more wonky topics like environmental policy.
+bio: I'm a terrestrial carbon biogeochemist with interests in more fun topics like SciComm & more wonky topics like environmental policy.
 When not science-ing you can find me running, mountain biking, & playing soccer.

 # Interests to show in About widget
 interests: